-Demre-Myra-Kekova from Kemer is suitable for all travelers who want to touch the origins of Turkey's development, plunge into the history of the country and seem to move back in time for several millennia ago.
+Demre-Myra-Kekova from Kemer is suitable for all travelers who want to touch the origins of Turkey's development, plunge into the history of the country and seem to move in time several millennia ago.

 Distance from Kemer to Demre is 116 kilometers away, the road will take about two hours.
-And then you will visit the historical capital of the ancient state of Mira-Limera.
-St. Nicholas the Good man lived and preached there.
-You will see the ancient cathedral of Nicholas the Wonderworker.
-Visit the shrine, which attracts pilgrims from all over the world.
-You will make an amazing sea walk to the sunken city of Kekova, in which Jacques-yves-Cousteau filmed one of the parts of his Odyssey.
-Learn interesting facts about the city of Kekova, from our expert guide, therefore a mysterious place.
+And then you will visit the historical capital of the ancient state of Mira-Limire.
+Saint Nicholas the Pleasant lived and preached there.
+See the ancient Cathedral of St. Nicholas the Wonderworker.
+Visit the shrine, visited by pilgrims from all over the world.
+You will also take an amazing boat trip to the sunken city of Kekova, in which Jacques-Yves-Cousteau filmed one of the parts of his Odyssey.
+Learn about the city of Kekova interesting facts from our expert guide, therefore a mysterious place.
 The Demre-Myra-Kekova tour from Kemer will begin in the legendary ancient city of Myra, founded in the 5th century BC - the capital of the state of Lycia.

-The jewel of the city of Mira is an ancient Roman amphitheatre with a capacity of up to 10,000 spectators.
+The pearl of the city of Mira is an ancient Roman amphitheater with a capacity of up to 10,000 spectators.
 It is surrounded by citrus plantations.
-Next to the amphitheatre are Lycian tombs, which are painted by skilled masters of antiquity.
+Near the amphitheater, there are Lycian tombs painted by skilled craftsmen of antiquity.
 One of them is breathtaking.
-Powerful tombs are cut down in the rock and amaze with its scope.
+Powerful tombs are carved into the rock and amaze with their scale.
 The height of the tomb depended on the status of the deceased.
-The richest and most famous Likians have the largest tombs.
+The richest and most famous Lycians have the largest tombs.

-All lovers of antiquity are guaranteed to enjoy our tour in Pamukkale from Kemer, which is rightly called the eighth wonder of the world with snow-white terraces, geothermal springs of the Cleopatra basin surrounded by ancient cities.
+All lovers of antiquity are guaranteed to enjoy our tour in Pamukkale from Kemer, which is rightfully called the eighth wonder of the world with snow-white terraces, geothermal springs in the Cleopatra pool, surrounded by ancient cities.

 The Cathedral of St. Nicholas the Wonderworker is the so-called iconic center of the Church of St. Nicholas Demre.
-Each pilgrim considers it his duty to visit this church.
+Every pilgrim considers it his duty to visit this church.
 Nicholas the Wonderworker is the patron saint of all children, travelers, fishermen and merchants.
-He was an extraordinarily generous and just man.
-St. Nicholas served in the church.
+He was an unusually generous and just person.
+St. Nicholas served as an archbishop in the church.
 Inside a sarcophagus was installed in the church, which has miraculous powers.
 You will see picturesque murals, amazing mosaics, and ancient icons.
 We will return here immediately after the mystical city of Mira, to get acquainted with the main shrine of the city of Demre, as part of the excursion Demre-Myra-Kekova from Kemer

-Then go on a sea journey to the sunken city of Kekova.
-This historic city was formerly located on the island.
-To the common question - why the island of Kekova sank there is an answer, proven by the facts of the occurrence of strong earthquakes in the 2nd century AD, they pushed it under water.
+Then take a sea voyage to the sunken city of Kekova.
+This historic city was previously located on an island.
+There is an answer to the common question - why the island of Kekova sank, proved by the facts of the occurrence of strong earthquakes in the 2nd century AD, they drove it under the water.
 And the residents had to leave their homes.
 We will sail here on a yacht with a special glass bottom.
-You will see what is left of the city - its ruins, stairs made of stone and walls of ancient houses, sidewalks, some household items and other interesting artifacts.
+You will see what remains of the city - its ruins, stone stairs and walls of ancient houses, sidewalks, some household items and other interesting artifacts.

-In order to see all this with your own eyes, and to learn even more interesting facts, book your place on the tour Ofrre-Mira Kekov from Kemer on our website.
+In order to see all this with your own eyes, and learn even more interesting facts, book your place on the Demre-Myra-Kekova excursion from Kemer on our website without any prepayment.